oscarpedrero/BloodyBoss/README.md

 <details>
 <summary>Changelog</summary>

+`1.0.5`
+- Addeed clearicon command

+`1.0.4`
+- Added the PlayersOnlineMultiplier option in the general configuration of the mod to activate or deactivate the online player multiplier.

 `1.0.3`
 - Fixed the error where the Boss's life multiplier used the total number of users registered on the server and not the number of users online on the server.
 - Fixed the bug that the boss autospawn had.
 A new spawn system has been generated to avoid incompatibilities with other mods